vanzasetia/vanzasetia.site/src/about.md

 ## Accessibility statement

 I want this website to be accessible to as many people as possible.
-But, I can not guarantee that it will be accessible to you.
-I am not in a position to say that this is an accessible website.
-I am still new to web accessibility.

-But, if you find any issues, then feel free to contact me through email.
+If you find any issues, then feel free to contact me through email.
 I will try my best to fix the issues.
 My email: [venusbumi2@gmail.com](mailto:venusbumi2@gmail.com)